Lake Garda Itinerary: How to Spend 1,2,3 Days in Lake Garda

 11. Museo Alto Garda (MAG)

-Perhaps what makes MAG unique is the structure where the exhibits are located.
-MAG is inside a 12th-century fortress, Rocca di Riva, standing on an artificial island near the coast and Riva del Garda’s historic center.
+What sets MAG apart is its unique location within the 12th-century fortress of Rocca di Riva, situated on an artificial island near the coast and Riva del Garda’s historic center.

 Practical information for Museo Alto Garda